-One of the most positive things to come from the past two years: mental health is at the forefront of the cultural conversation.
+One of the most positive things to come from the past few years: mental health is at the forefront of the cultural conversation.
 All of us, no matter our background or circumstances, came face to face with our mental health — particularly in lockdown and at the height of the pandemic.

 But we have ups and downs, struggles and triumphs, regardless of the state of the world.
 It’s now relatively common knowledge that over 30 percent (!!) of Americans will deal with anxiety disorders in some form at some point in their lives.
 One in five US adults experience a mental illness each year — and you don’t have to have a diagnosed mental illness to go through a mental health struggle.
 According to the CDC, over 50 percent of us will experience a mental health illness or disorder in our lifetime.
 Whether it’s a season of intense stress or a severe illness, it affects nearly all of us.